Council endorsed the new 2026-2029

-This is what we heard from your 35 responses during Stage 2 of community engagement for this project.
+This is a summary of the key highlights from the 35 responses shared during Stage 2 of community engagement for this project.

 • Community trust